awesomephant/map-in-your-mind/directory-items/pentagon-petal.md

 From solitary confinement, to the military organisation of a group as a single unit to today’s neoliberal forms of sociability, the social history of the Rootstein Hopkins Parade Ground represents a cross section through architecture’s power to orchestrate social modes.

 Titling typeset in Caslon Egyptian, lent by John Morgan Studio.
-A digital interpretation of the first acknowledged sans serif typeface designed in 1816, the same year the Millbank Prison took its first prisoners.
+A digital interpretation of the first acknowledged sans serif typeface designed in 1816, the year the Millbank Prison took its first prisoners.